$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 \subsection{Proof of Proposition \ref{prop_self_reducibility}}

 We focus on the case of $\nfa$ (it extends easily to $\unfa$).
 To show this result, we need to include a little more detail in our definition of $\nfa$, to consider some corner cases.
 First of all, we have to consider the cases where the string in unary is empty.
 That is, the case where $k=0$ in input $(N,0^k)$.
 This just amounts to the following: if the starting state is a final state, we consider that the automaton does accept the empty string.
 So, if $k=0$, and $N$ is an NFA that has all the properties stated in the definition of $\nfa$, plus its starting state is the accepting state, then $((N,0^k), \varepsilon)\in\nfa$.
-Also, we need to consider the cases where $N$ does not have all the properties stated in the definition of $\nfa$ (for example, when it has more than one final state).
-In those cases, we consider that $(N,0^k)$, for any $k$, does not have any witnesses.
-Also, and this gets more technical, we consider that any input that has an invalid encoding does not have any witnesses either.
+Also, we need to consider the cases where $N$ does not have all the properties stated in the definition of $\nfa$.
+In those cases, we consider that $(N,0^k)$, for any $k$, does not \review{have any solutions}.
+Also, and this gets more technical, we consider that any input that has an invalid encoding does \review{not have any solutions} either.
 We will not be completely precise about which encoding should be used (although during the proof we will mention some important points regarding that).
-But we will ask that the correction of the encoding can be checked in polynomial time (this is a mild requirement as any reasonable encoding will allow for it).
-And it is important to have in mind that for some technical concepts like self-reduciblity, the encoding of the problem is critical.
+But we will ask that the \review{correctness} of the encoding can be checked in polynomial time (this is a mild requirement as any reasonable encoding will allow for it).
+And it is important to have in mind that for some technical concepts like self-reducibility, the encoding of the problem is critical.